 The United States is in the midst of an opioid crisis that has continued to gain steam over the past eight years since an opioid epidemic was first declared.
 Opioids, such as heroin, fentanyl, OxyContin, Vicodin, and Percocet are highly addictive substances that when abused, can lead to a plethora of severe physical and psychological health effects.
-Additionally, it is not only the individuals who abuse opioids who suffer, but also their friends, family, and loved ones who are watching on.

 Nearly 4 million Americans are addicted to opioids, with one million of those addicted to heroin alone.
 Sadly, 130 people die each day in the country from an opioid-related overdose despite the numerous efforts to help reverse the opioid crisis.
 The Centers for Disease Control and Prevention (CDC) reports the following:

 - Between 1999 and 2017, more than 700,000 people died from a drug overdose

 - Approximately 68% of the 70,200 overdose deaths in the country in 2017 involved one or more opioids

 - Since 1999, opioid overdoses have increased six-fold